The Policy of Ethical Standards in the Publication and Malpractice Statement of ICAIIT

 3.3.
 Privacy standards

-Editorial board will not disclose information about the submitted manuscript to anyone other than the author, the reviewer (with single-blind review), and if necessary - the publisher.
+Editorial board will not disclose information about the submitted manuscript to anyone other than the author, the reviewer (with double-blind review), and if necessary - the publisher.

 3.4.
 Conflict of interest policy